WAN Design Requirements

 DMVPN: Creating an overlay network

 The overlay network does not magically appear.
-To create an overlay network, we need a tunneling technique.
+To create one, we need a tunneling technique.
 Many tunneling technologies can be used to form the overlay network.
 The Generic Routing Encapsulation (GRE) tunnel is the most widely used external connectivity, while VXLAN is used for internal connectivity to the data center.

 And the one that DMVPN adopts.
 A GRE tunnel can support tunneling for various protocols over an IP-based network.
 It works by inserting an IP and GRE header on top of the original protocol packet, creating a new GRE/IP packet.